 Our neutral master bedroom makeover is finished, on time and everything!
-This last week has been rather crazy but it all came together, and I love how this room turned out.
+This last week has been crazy but it all came together, and I love how the room turned out.

 To recap, we rent a little three story house in London, and our bedroom is on the top floor.
 It’s a lovely light-filled space, and I wanted to keep it bright and neutral but bring in lots of layers and texture.

 You can check out all the progress posts here:

 Week 2: Art & A Mirror

 We already had some nice furniture – the storage bed, upholstered headboard and dresser.
 It was all a bit more traditional than I am, though.
 I wanted to balance it out with more modern and natural elements.